-So I am taking a Summer course titled Young Adult Literature.
-It’s right up there in level of difficulty with LBSC 745: Storytelling Materials and Techniques.
-(Yes, an actual class.)
-In only 3 classes I’ve managed to fill 6.5 pages of notebook paper with notes, titles of books I want to read, and potential final project ideas.
+I’m taking a Summer course titled Young Adult Literature.
+In only 3 meetings of the class I’ve taken 6.5 pages of notebook paper with notes, titles of books I want to read, and potential final project ideas.
 I am in awe of the amount of YA and children’s books the professor, Deborah Taylor of Baltimore’s Enoch Pratt Library system, has read, and in only a week my list of books on hold at the local library has gone from 11 to 24.
 I cannot contain my excitement to the two three-hour classes a week, so I will share some of my findings with you.

-1. A big reason young adults (YAs) don’t like classics (Shakespeare, Huck Finn, Gatsby) is that they are not given the right context.
-We need to set the stage for the young readers, explain to them the political nature of the time, war being fought, countries being established, etc. We need to give them a reason to care, not just slap a book in front of them and say, “This is a classic.
+A big reason teens don’t like classic novels (Shakespeare, Huck Finn, Gatsby) is that they are not given the right context.
+We need to set the stage for the young readers, explain to them the political/social nature of the time, war being fought, countries being established, etc. We need to give them a reason to care, not just slap a book in front of them and say, “This is a classic.
 Read it.”
+What was going on in society?
+What was the state of the United States in a social context?
+Racism, immigration, religion.

 Perhaps my public librarian friends are saying to themselves, “Not my job.”
 But it is!
-When a YA comes into the library on the first day of summer, dragging his feet behind him, wishing mom had stayed in the car, he doesn’t want to be given a diatribe on why The Great Gatsby is the quintessential 1920s novel of the independently wealthy and their horrible manners and lifestyle.
-Truth be told, it’s rather dull.
-It’s the life of Paris Hilton and the Housewives of New Jersey set in a time when divorce was taboo and African Americans didn’t have any rights.
-(But I digress…) He wants to be told that this WWI soldier returns to America and takes a job in Long Island, New York.
-His neighbor is the richest guy anyone’s ever met, and there’s adultery, drinking (in the age of prohibition! *gasp!*) and partying.
+When a teenager comes into the library on the first day of summer, dragging his feet behind him and wishing mom had stayed in the car, he doesn’t want to be given a diatribe on why The Great Gatsby is the quintessential 1920s novel of the independently wealthy and their horrible manners and lifestyle.